Night Sweats

 Menopause and Puberty

 The most common cause of night sweats in women is probably menopause.
 When a woman is transitioning into menopause, it is common to experience sudden hot flashes and night sweating.
 This can sometimes occur for several years before the actual start of the menopause.
-Pre and post-menopause night sweats are perfectly normal, and over time will diminish.
-I know this doesn’t make them any easier to endure, however, so you might visit my articles on night sweats treatment andmenopause night sweats treatment.
+Pre and post-menopause night sweats are perfectly normal too, but over time they will diminish.
+I know this doesn’t make them any easier to endure, however, so you might visit my articles on menopause night sweats treatment and natural remedies for night sweats in women for more information on how to help with this type of sweating at night.

-It is worth noting that when children enter adolescence, the onset of puberty may also trigger night sweats with a similar fluctuation of changing hormones.
+It is worth noting that when children enter adolescence, the onset of puberty may also trigger this symptom with a similar fluctuation of changing hormones.

 Medications

-Antidepressants are well known for causing night sweats.
-Doctors say that 8% to 22% of people taking a wide variety of antidepressant medications experienced sleep hyperhidrosis.
+Antidepressants are known for causing this side effect.
+Doctors say that 8% to 22% of people taking a wide variety of antidepressant medications experience sleep hyperhidrosis.
 Fever reducers or antipyretics, such as acetaminophen, have occasionally been linked to nighttime bouts of sweating.
 Many other prescription drugs list night sweating and hot flashes as a possible side effect as well.
-The following medications are often discovered to be night sweats causes:
+The following medications have been found to cause night sweats:

 • hydralazine